latuconsinafr/dating-app/README.md

     |    ├── DatingApp.Core             # This is the domain model.
     |    ├── DatingApp.Infrastructure   # The only project that should have code concerned with EF, Files, Email, etc.
     |    ├── DatingApp.Application      # The layer contains the application logic.
-    |    └── DatingApp.API              # The entry point of the application (or the presentation), in this case API.
+    |    └── DatingApp.Web              # The entry point of the application (or the presentation), in this case, API.
     └── ...

-> Please follow the current folder & files structure
+> Please follow the current folder & file structure

 ## Installation and running the app

 You can run the solution or the web project itself.
-If you encountered any HTTPS development certificate, follow the instruction available on the official documentation [here](https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api?view=aspnetcore-8.0&tabs=visual-studio-code#tabpanel_3_visual-studio-code).
+If you encountered any HTTPS development certificate, follow the instructions available on the official documentation [here](https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api?view=aspnetcore-8.0&tabs=visual-studio-code#tabpanel_3_visual-studio-code).
 Or you can simply type

 ```sh
 dotnet dev-certs https --trust